 Nissan slashes profit outlook after sales slump, says more restructuring needed

-Nissan Motor Co on Thursday cut its annual operating profit forecast by 43per cent, hit by a slump in vehicle sales and heaping more pressure on new management to fix a company still reeling from the scandal surrounding former leader Carlos Ghosn.

-TOKYO: Nissan Motor Co on Thursday cut its annual operating profit forecast by 43per cent, hit by a slump in vehicle sales and heaping more pressure on new management to fix a company still reeling from the scandal surrounding former leader Carlos Ghosn.
+TOKYO: Nissan Motor on Thursday (Feb 13) cut its annual operating profit forecast by 43per cent, hit by a slump in vehicle sales and heaping more pressure on new management to fix a company still reeling from the scandal surrounding former leader Carlos Ghosn.

 Nissan's sharply waning earnings power has already prompted plans to slash jobs, close manufacturing sites and drop product offerings as the automaker steps back from an aggressive pursuit of market share championed by Ghosn.

-The dismal outlook comes after the automaker posted a net loss of 26.1 billion yen (US$238 million) for the October-December third quarter, and contrasts with upbeat forecasts from rivals Toyota Motor Corp and Honda Motor Co .
+The dismal outlook comes after the automaker posted a net loss of 26.1 billion yen (US$238 million) for the October-December third quarter, and contrasts with upbeat forecasts from rivals Toyota Motor and Honda Motor.

 "We are making progress, but sales volumes have been weak so we need to do more restructuring than initially planned," Makoto Uchida, Nissan's new CEO and its third since September, told reporters.